stevenlriv/php-skit/README.md

 - users
         - status:
                 - 1: active users
+        - refered_by: id user that refered this person
 - users_meta: metadata for the users
         - cookies_track: used to track messages hidden showed to users
         - time_zone: users time zone